 The WRNBC awards an annual bursary to post-secondary students who intend to pursue a course of studies in areas that will be of benefit to wildlife.

 The WRNBC Board of Directors will name a Bursary Committee chaired by board members.
 The Bursary Committee will send information to members to distribute in their local areas and post-secondary institutions.
-The application deadline is February 5th and will be strictly adhered to.
+The application deadline is January 31st and will be strictly adhered to.
 Upon decision, the bursary recipient will be notified.
-The recipient will be invited to attend the WRNBC Annual General Meeting, held the following March, when the bursary recipient will be announced.
+The recipient will be invited to attend the WRNBC Annual General Meeting, held the following February/March, when the bursary recipient will be announced.